AccioScene: Compositional 3D Scene Generation via Graph Diffusion and Interaction-driven Critics: Experiments

-As reported in Table~\ref{tab:main_results}, the results demonstrate that our method increases performance compared to previous methods for text-to-3D scene synthesis.
-Compared to state-of-the-art method InstructScene \cite{lin2024instructscene}, the proposed method shows superior or equivalent iRecalls in two over three scenes, confirming the overall efficacy of our approach.
-In addition, our method provides the best SCAs, \ie closest to $50\%$, across the three scene types.
-On the bedroom scenes, our method obtains improvements on iRecall by $5.71\%$, and comparable FID score.
-While our method generally achieves good results, it falls short of surpassing InstructScene on FID-C scores.
-Our method also exhibits slight KID increases on living rooms, which usually contain more objects.
+Table~\ref{tab:main_results} shows how our method increases performance compared to previous methods for text-to-3D scene synthesis.
+Compared to the baseline method InstructScene \cite{lin2024instructscene}, the proposed method consistently shows superior iRecalls, FID, FID-C and the best SCAs, i.e., closest to $50\%$, over the three scene types, confirming the overall efficacy of our approach.
+While our method generally achieves good results, it exhibits slight KID increases on the ``Bedroom'' scenes, which usually contain less objects, but outperforms the competitors on the other challenging scene types.
+For the physical metrics, our \modelname{} outperforms the baseline across diverse room types.

-To provide further insight in the performance of our method with respect to the baseline provided by InstructScene~\cite{lin2024instructscene}, we showcase in Fig.~\ref{fig:result} one example of synthesized room for each type of scene.
-Thanks to the intermediate graphs, both methods can reason about scene content based on the input prompts.
-As a result, the prompt usually explicitly describes one or two objects, while the generated scene typically includes more objects.
-This inconsistency, often perceived as diversity in generative modeling, enables greater flexibility and creativity in synthesizing 3D indoor scenes.
+Additionally, we employ the metrics introduced bycPhyScene~\cite{yang2024physcene}, including the percentage of objects that collide with other objects in the generated scene ($Col_{obj}$) and the proportion of generated scenes containing at least one object collision ($Col_{scene}$).
+Table~\ref{exp:physical} reports the corresponding physical plausibility results.
+Compared with InstructScene~\cite{lin2024instructscene}, our method consistently achieves lower collision rates on both metrics across bedroom, living room, and dining room scenes.
+These results demonstrate that our interaction-driven spatial refinement effectively improves the physical validity of generated 3D scenes.